 As we regrettably approach the one-year anniversary of the onset of remote learning due to COVID-19, I am deeply aware of the impact this new and altered reality is having on the mental health and well-being of everyone in our community.
 I hope you all will continue to reach out for support whether that be for academic success or your physical, mental, emotional, or spiritual well-being.

 Students, I want to remind you that Seaver College faculty and staff are here to support you.
-I highly encourage you to continue to avail yourselves to all University resources throughout the semester, including faculty office hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, Chaplain's Office, Student Health Center, Counseling Center, Intercultural Affairs, and Pepperdine Volunteer Center.
+I highly encourage you to continue to avail yourselves to all University resources throughout the semester, including faculty office hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, Hub for Spiritual Life, Student Health Center, Counseling Center, Intercultural Affairs, and Pepperdine Volunteer Center.
 All of these offices, functions, and support services are open and eager to support students regardless of their location.
 I especially encourage you to take advantage of the coaching and support available through the RISE program and our spiritual life areas.